Comparison4 min read

 The verdict

-Buy the Nissan Rogue if cargo space is your priority, you want standard AWD without paying extra, highway driving assist matters to you, or the Tucson's electrification options aren't worth the premium for your use case.
+Buy the Nissan Rogue if cargo space is your priority, you want standard AWD without paying extra, highway driving assist matters, or the Tucson's electrification isn't worth the premium for how you drive.

-Buy the Hyundai Tucson if you want a plug-in hybrid or standard hybrid, rear passenger room matters, you prefer a richer interior aesthetic, or you'll actually use the towing capacity (2,000 lb vs Rogue's 1,350 lb).
+Buy the Hyundai Tucson if you want a plug-in or standard hybrid, rear passenger room matters, you prefer the richer interior, or you'll actually use the towing (2,000 lb vs the Rogue's 1,350).

-The cleanest decision rule: do you charge at home?
-Yes → strongly consider the Tucson PHEV, the federal credit alone justifies the choice.
+My cleanest decision rule: do you charge at home?
+Yes → seriously look at the Tucson PHEV, but justify it on the electric-miles savings, not a credit that no longer exists.
 No → the Rogue is the better practical and financial fit for most buyers in 2026.

-For hybrid compact SUV alternatives, see our RAV4 Hybrid vs CR-V Hybrid comparison and the May 2026 lease deals.
+For hybrid alternatives, see my RAV4 Hybrid vs CR-V Hybrid comparison and the May 2026 lease deals.

 From the Buying Guide